 The Association has five separate collections of Aggie Rings on display at the Williams Alumni Center.

-The idea was created by J.B.
-“Josh” Sterns, Class of 1899, when he collected one Aggie Ring from each class from 1899 to 1964.
-His journey began in 1963 when he wrote over 4,000 letters in the span of three years asking former students to donate their Aggie Rings to be part of a permanent ring collection.
+The idea was first had by J.B.
+“Josh” Sterns, Class of 1899, when he decided to collect one Aggie Ring from each Class from 1899 to 1964.
+His journey began in 1963 when he wrote over 4,000 letters in the span of three years asking former students to donate their Aggie Rings to be part of a permanent collection.
 In return, they were allowed to order a replacement Ring.

 After collecting all the Class years from The A&M College of Texas, Sterns said, "It'll have to be up to someone else to collect the Senior Class Rings from Texas A&M University."
 On his 92nd birthday, Jan.
 15, 1970, he presented his collection to The Association of Former Students for permanent display.
 There are still former students living today whose rings are part of the Sterns Ring Collection.

 The Association continues Josh's great legacy by accepting one Aggie Ring for each Class year.
 Rings from 1965 to present are part of the the Memorial Ring Collection and have been donated by loved ones of a deceased member of our Aggie family.
 The only exception is the Class of 1995, when a husband and wife, both Class of '95, were killed in an automobile accident.
 Their Aggie Rings are displayed together.

 An 1890 Ring, among the oldest Aggie Rings known to exist, was donated, and is now displayed with the Sterns Collection, by an Aggie who happened upon it on Etsy.
 Read that story here.
 Jack Leonard '52, a retired Dallas dentist, donated a Class of 1898 Aggie Ring that had belonged to W.E.
 Crow.
 Read that story and see photos of that 1898 Ring at tx.ag/1898Ring.